Natural Resources

 Community 1.3

 This plant community developed under many years of non-use and lack of fire.
-Plant species resemble the Reference Plant Community however, frequency and production are reduced.
+Plant species resemble community 1.1 however, frequency and production are reduced.
 Eventually, litter levels can become high enough to cause decadence and mortality of the stand.
 Bunchgrasses typically develop dead centers and rhizomatous grasses can form small decadent communities due to a lack of impact by grazing animals.
 Much of the available nutrients are tied up in standing dead plant material and increased amounts of litter.
 The semiarid environment and the absence of animal traffic to break down litter slows nutrient cycling.
 In advanced stages of non-use or lack of fire, bare areas increase, causing an erosion concern.
 The introduction of grazing or fire can quickly change this plant community.

 Dominant plant species